Airbus A380: Production

 In 2005, 270 sales were necessary to attain break-even and with 751 expected deliveries its internal rate of return outlook was at 19%, but due to disruptions in the ramp-up leading to overcosts and delayed deliveries, it increased to 420 in 2006.
 In 2010, EADS CFO Hans Peter Ring said that break-even could be achieved by 2015 when 200 deliveries were projected.
 In 2012, Airbus clarified that the aircraft production costs would be less than its sales price.

 On 11 December 2014, Airbus chief financial officer Harald Wilhelm hinted the possibility of ending the programme in 2018, disappointing Emirates president Tim Clark.
 Airbus shares fell down consequently.
 Airbus responded to the protests by playing down the possibility the A380 would be abandoned, instead emphasising that enhancing the aeroplane was a likelier scenario.
-On 22 December 2014, as the jet was about to break even, Airbus CEO Fabrice Brégier ruled out cancelling it.
+On 22 December 2014, as the A380 was about to break even, Airbus CEO Fabrice Brégier ruled out cancelling it.

 Ten years after its first flight, Brégier said it was "almost certainly introduced ten years too early".
-While no longer losing money on each plane sold, Airbus admits that the company will never recoup the $25 billion investment it made in the project.
+While no longer losing money on each plane sold, Airbus admits that the company would never recoup the $25 billion investment it made in the project.

-Airbus consistently forecast 1,400 VLA demand over 20-year, still in 2017, and aimed to secure a 50% share, up to 700 units, but delivered 215 aircraft in 10 years, achieving three produced per month but not the four per month target after the ramp-up to achieve more than 350 and is now declining to 0.5 a month.

-As Boeing see the VLA market as too small to retain in its 2017 forecast, its VP marketing Randy Tinseth does not believe Airbus will deliver the rest of the backlog.
+Airbus' 2017 demand forecast was still for 1,400 VLAs over a 20-year period.
+The company aimed to secure a 50% share, up to 700 units.
+Instead, it delivered 215 aircraft in 10 years, achieving three produced per month but not the four per month target.
+Boeing saw the VLA market as too small to retain in its 2017 forecast.

-Richard Aboulafia predicted a 2020 final delivery, with unpleasant losses due to "hubris, shoddy market analysis, nationalism and simple wishful thinking".
+Richard Aboulafia predicted a 2020 final delivery, with losses due to "hubris, shoddy market analysis, nationalism and simple wishful thinking".

-In 2017, the A380 fleet exceeded the number of remaining passenger B747s, which had declined from 740 aircraft when the A380 was launched in 2000 to 550 units when the A380 was introduced in 2007, and around 200 ten years later.
-However, the market-share battle has shifted to large single-aisles and 300-seat twin-aisles.
+In 2017, the A380 fleet exceeded the number of remaining passenger Boeing 747s, which had declined from 740 aircraft when the A380 was launched in 2000 to 550 units when the A380 was introduced in 2007, and around 200 ten years later.
+By the 2020s, the market-share battle had shifted to large single-aisle planes and 300-seat twin-aisle planes.